Below, you will find some helpful tips on improving your email invitations and the deliverability rate from a blog post by our very own Sandy McKee.

 Make sure that you have a Sender-ID/Sender Policy Framework (SPF) record in place.
 This allows the receiving email server to validate whether the domain name that the email claims to represent is associated with the IP address that the email has been broadcast from.

 If a lookup can't be validated, then your email will likely end up in the spam folder.
-Contact support if you need to whitelist Alchemer.
+Contact support if you need to add Alchemer to your allowlist.

 You need to make sure that your or whoever is sending your emails not only follows the rules set forth by the CAN-SPAM Act but is also adhering to deliverability standards.
 Check your or your email sender's score.
 This will let you know if you need to make some changes.